Jupiter Ascending: Box office

 Jupiter Ascending grossed $47.4 million in the United States and Canada, and $136.5 million in other territories, for a worldwide total of $184 million, against a budget of $176–210 million.

 The film grossed $1 million from Thursday's preview.
-The film earned $6.4 million in its opening day, and later being forecast to open at around $18 million.
+The film earned $6.4 million on its opening day, and was later forecast to open at around $18 million.
 The film earned $7.6 million for its second day and $5 million on its third day, for a gross of $18.4 million in its opening weekend from 3,181 theaters, an $5,776 per-theatre average.
 It finished in third at the box office behind The SpongeBob Movie: Sponge Out of Water ($55.4 million) and American Sniper ($23.3 million).

 Despite a disappointing North American debut, the film opened in the top spot internationally, earning US$32.5 million playing in theatres of 65 markets in other territories.
 Among the top markets was Russia, where the film earned a gross of US$4.7 million and topped the box office.
 It also opened in markets such as France (US$2.5 million), South Korea (US$2.1 million), the UK (US$2 million), Brazil (US$1.9 million), Mexico (US$1.8 million), Germany (US$1.8 million), Italy (US$1.2 million) and Spain (US$1.1 million).
 The film also debuted in Asian markets, bringing in US$6 million in total from Singapore, Hong Kong, Taiwan, Philippines, Indonesia, Malaysia and Thailand.
 The film opened in China in March (US$23.2 million) and the opening in China took it to the top spot in the international market for the weekend.

-Before its release, the film had been included in the list of "The Riskiest Box Office Bets of 2015" published by screenrant.com.
+Before its release, the film had been included in the list of "The Riskiest Box Office Bets of 2015" published by Screen Rant.
 It had been forecasted to gross between US$21–23 million in its opening weekend.